relazar/GettingAndCleaningDataProject/run_analysis.md

 The inputs of the function are:

-1.	type - indicating whether the first sub folder is "train" or "test"
+1.	type - indicating whether the first sub folder is "train" or "test".
+If it is anything else, the master folder will be the assigned folder
 ```r
 find_file_names <- function(type)
 {